Loading Geriatric Case Study

 • If any delays, what therapies were used, and did they help?
 N/A

-Substance Use: Denies any use of nonprescription medication, denies use of tobacco or ETOH.
+Substance Use: Denies any use of nonprescription medication, denies use of tobacco or alcohol.

 Social History

 Retired but worked in the corporate world for 30 years.
 Is used to being very active in community, and usually spends several hours per week helping out at the local hospital as a greeter and volunteer.
-He was unable to go to volunteer work for the last month due to feeling down.
+He was unable to volunteer for the last month due to feeling "blah."
 Widowed three years ago, wife passed away from cancer.
 They shared 50 years of marriage and have two daughters, aged 30 and 32.
 One daughter lives with her family in a house down the street from him and visits daily.
-He does not drive anymore, but usually visits his daughter daily after a walk around the block.
-He enjoys gardening and has a rose garden in memory of his wife.
-Denies history of tobacco, ETOH, or drug use.
+He no longer drives a vehicle but usually visits his daughter daily after a walk around the block.
+He no longer enjoys rose gardening in memory of his wife.

-Spirituality: Note that he is a Christian that attends church regularly when he feels able.
+Spirituality: Notes that he is a Christian and attends church regularly when he feels able.

 Family History